Ugh, this route! I’m 0 for 3 on it. This past weekend, Nov. 20th & 21st, was my third attempt, and third turnaround.

 - You and your partners have to be available when the opportunity happens.
 Not everyone can take off days from work anytime at the drop of a hat.
 Those of us who mostly can are privileged, and even then, the odds that someone will have an unmissable commitment in the front-country are high.
 So, you gotta have enough people interested that if one person can’t make it, it doesn’t sink your attempt.

-I think one of the biggest challenges to winter alpine climbing is: It’s a lot harder to build & maintain stoke for a thing that is unknown, and un-guaranteed.
+I think one of the biggest challenges to winter alpine climbing is: It’s a lot harder to build & maintain the planning-stoke for a thing that is unknown, and un-guaranteed.
 Maybe the trip will happen, maybe it won’t.
 What dates do we expect to go?
 Who knows.
 If we obsessively check weather forecasts every day for months, maybe we’ll get a one-week heads up before it’s suddenly go-time, end even then the forecast could shift last minute and cancel things on us.
 In the meantime, let’s make sure we’re all exercising long in advance as if this trip will happen, even though it might not.
 And don’t make too many other hard commitments on your calendar.
 All of that makes working to keep the stoke full feel like ladling water into a leaky bucket over a long period of time.
 It affects my recruitment of partners somewhat, but even more so, I find it’s a mental struggle for myself, to make sure that I keep myself engaged & diligent about exercising & checking the weather week after week after week, in the face of so many doubts about when or even if it will pay off.

 My History On Eldorado